M-coder-cyber-02/hospital_management/READ_ME.md

 Month 6 (June) saw increased Consultations (6).
 Month 5 (May) had one of the highest combined totals across all categories.

-* Billing totals by month
+**Q. Billing totals by month**
-Monthly bills range from 27,569 to 64,271 with the highest total in April.
+A. Monthly bills range from 27,569 to 64,271 with the highest total in April.

 ####  Advanced Analysis

-* Top 3 revenue-generating specializations
+**Q. Top 3 revenue-generating specializations**
 1. Pediatrics	$1289294.61
 2. Dermatology	$965566.84
 3. Oncology  	$493428.71

-* Appointments scheduled but never treated
+**Q. Appointments scheduled but never treated**
-None of the appointments were missed!
+A. None of the appointments were missed!

-* Hospital branch with highest avg. treatment cost Westside Clinic with $2966.28
+**Q. Hospital branch with highest avg. treatment cost**
+A. Westside Clinic with $2966.28.

-* Average treatment cost per doctor
+**Q. Average treatment cost per doctor**
-Highest is for D008 with $3339.21
+A. Highest is for D008 with $3339.21.

-* Patient lifetime treatment spend
+**Q. Patient lifetime treatment spend**
-P012 has the highest lifetime treatment spend of $30053.08
+A. P012 has the highest lifetime treatment spend of $30053.08.
 ---

 ###  Sample Query Output